 A. Determine and list the molar mass of each product and reactant.

-0 - Inadequate 1 - Below 2 - Approaching 3 - Meets 4 - Exceeds Determination of molar mass is missing Three of the molar masses are incorrect Two of the molar masses are incorrect One of the molar masses is incorrect All requirements are present and correct B. Calculate the number of grams of water in moles of water.
-(Your instructor will give you the number of moles).
-1 - Point - Units 1 - Point -Data 1 - Point - Relationship 1 -Point - Substitution 1 - Point - Solution Correct units are used throughout the calculation and in the final answer Identifies all known and unknown variables All units are used throughout calculation Dimensional analysis Substitution of all variables is correct Final answer is correct C. Calculate the n the number of umber of molecules of oxy grams). gen present in gram s of oxygen.
-(Your instruc tor will give you 1 - Point - Units 1 - Point -Data 1 - Point - Relationship 1 -Point - Substitution 1 - Point - Solution Correct units are used throughout the calculation and in the final answer Identifies all known and unknown variables All units are used throughout calculation Dimensional analysis Substitution of all variables is correct Final answer is correct
+0 -Inadequate 1 - Below 2 - Approaching 3 - Meets 4 - Exceeds Determination of molar mass is missing Three of the molar masses are incorrect Two of the molar are incorrect One of the molar masses is incorrect All requirements are present and correct

+B. Calculate the number of grams of water in moles of water.
+(Your instructor will give you the number of moles)

+1 - Point - 1 - Point -Data 1 - Point - 1 -Point - 1 - Point - Units Relationship Substitution Solution Correct units are used throughout the calculation and in the final answer ldentifies all known and unknown variables All units are used throughout calculation.
+Dimensional analysis Substitution of all variables is correct Final answer is correct

+C. Calculate the number of molecules of oxygen present in grams of oxygen.
+(Your instructor will give you the number of grams).

+1 - Point - 1 - Point -Data 1 - Point - 1 -Point - 1 - Point - Units Relationship Substitution Solution Correct units are used throughout the calculation and in the final answer ldentifies all known and unknown variables All units are used throughout calculation Dimensional analysis Substitution of all variables is correct Final answer is correct

+Part 3: Applying Stoichiometry